OkayAlright/MinNo/extras/documentation.md

 ### 2.1.0 Declaring Values
-One of the most fundimental parts of any programming language is how to declare variables.
+One of the most fundamental parts of any programming language is how to declare variables.
 Given that MinNo targets Harvard Architecture processors (which can handle variables in memory very differently from x86 and ARM processors), variable declaration is actually one of the more nuanced sections of the language.
-The main difference between delcarations in MinNo will be broken down into two sections.
+The main difference between declarations in MinNo will be broken down into two sections.
 Before getting into that here is some general information that is true for both major classes of data.

-You have to give a value upon intializing a vairable in MinNo.
+You have to give a value upon initializing a variable in MinNo.
 No null types here.
 This means that some sections of code might result in long lines, but it avoids null pointer errors.
-You must also explictly given each variable a type.
+You must also give each variable a type.
 Speaking of which, here are the builtin types in
 MinNo:
 * int : 1, 2, 3, -56 and so on.
 This is for negative or positive whole numbers.